 APPEARANCE OF PALMYRA SPROUT/PANANG KIZHANGU

-Panang Kizhangu/Palmyra sprout is a long, cone-like tuber, and completely covered with dry skin.
+Panang Kizhangu/Palmyra sprout is a long, cone-like tuber, and is completely covered with dry skin.
 The skin is removed before or after cooking.
 The edible part of the palmyra sprout/panang kizhangu is a yellowish-coloured, fibrous, hard, and chewy vegetable.

 FEW INDIAN REGIONAL OR VERNACULAR NAMES OF PALMYRA SPROUT